gd-zhang/Weight-Decay/README.md

 $ python main.py --config configs/cifar100/resnet32/kfac/mb128_lr5e2_damp1e3_cov95_bn_aug.json
 ```

+# Credit
+This repo uses a modified version of [Tensorflow K-FAC](https://github.com/tensorflow/kfac).

 # Contact
 If you have any questions or suggestions about the code or paper, please do not hesitate to contact with Guodong Zhang(`gdzhang.cs@gmail.com` or `gdzhang@cs.toronto.edu`) and Chaoqi Wang(`alecwangcq@gmail.com` or `cqwang@cs.toronto.edu`).